Duke University School of Law: Rankings

-Duke Law School is ranked sixth, tied with Harvard Law School, in the 2025 U.S. News' Best Law Schools ranking.
+Duke Law School is ranked seventh, tied with New York University School of Law, in the 2026 U.S. News' Best Law Schools ranking.
 It is currently ranked number one in the Above the Law Rankings.
-The Law School is consistently ranked within the top 14 law schools in the country, and is a member of the "T-14" law schools; it has never been ranked lower than 12th by U.S. News, or lower than 7th by Above the Law.
-Duke Law is one of three T14 law schools to have graduated a President of the United States (Richard Nixon).
+The Law School is consistently ranked within the top 14 law schools in the country, and is a member of the T14 law schools; it has never been ranked lower than 12th by U.S. News, or lower than 7th by Above the Law.
+Duke Law is one of three T14 law schools to have graduated a president of the United States (Richard Nixon).
 Duke Law was ranked by Forbes as having graduated lawyers with the 2nd highest median mid-career salary amount.
 In 2017, The Times Higher Education World University Rankings listed Duke Law as the number one ranked law school in the world.